 Get help if you're being evicted

 You can only be evicted if your landlord has followed the proper steps.
-They must:

-- give you a valid section 21 or section 8 notice
+- Give you a valid eviction notice

-- apply to the court for a warrant of possession if you haven't left by the date on the possession order
+- Apply to the court for a warrant of possession if you haven’t left by the date on the possession order

 If the court issues a warrant of possession, bailiffs can make you leave your home.
 They’ll give you 14 days’ notice to move out.